AlexOrlek/figleaf_fasta/README.md

 * extract: extract and concatenate sub-sequences
 <br>

-Other tools for handling FASTA files (e.g. `bedtools maskfasta`) often require a sequence name to be specified (in addition to range information), and the sequence name must match headers in the FASTA file.<br>
+Other tools for handling FASTA files (e.g. `bedtools maskfasta`, `bedtools getfasta`, `pybedtools`) require sequence name(s), corresponding to FASTA header names, to be specified (in addition to range information); sequence name specification allows different masking operations to be applied to different records in a multi-FASTA file.<br>

-figleaf_fasta is a simple lightweight tool that takes as input a (multi-)FASTA and range start, end positions; masking/exclusion/extraction will be applied to sequence(s) within the (multi-)FASTA, regardless of FASTA header names.<br>
+figleaf_fasta is a simple lightweight tool that takes as input a (multi-)FASTA and range start, end positions; masking/exclusion/extraction will be applied to sequence(s) within the (multi-)FASTA, regardless of FASTA header names.
+This is useful if a user wants to apply the same masking to all FASTA files or all records of a multi-FASTA.
+A common use case is when handling reference-aligned (same-length) consensus FASTAs.<br>

 # Installation